How to develop the proper build for a successful customer experience implementation journey

 Metrics play a particularly important role as guardrails for capability-building.
 If the entire organization understands how their jobs influence CX and how doing their jobs influence CX indicators and thus KPIs, capabilities can be more easily developed and operate more efficiently over time.

-Payoff prospects: Despite the challenge and required efforts, getting these organizational elements right will lead to higher marketing ROI, higher revenue, higher market share, higher customer acquisition and higher profit.
+Payoff prospects: Despite the challenge and required efforts, getting these organizational elements right will lead to higher marketing ROI, revenue, market share, customer acquisition and profit.
 Coordinating disparate aspects of the organization to design, manage, deliver and monitor the customer experience is associated with a 25% higher marketing ROI.

 Step 4: Foster a culture of CX excellence